Applications for 2018 Are Closed

-Applications will be accepted from incoming and current first year students.
+Applications will be accepted from incoming and current first year students at UC Berkeley.
+Incoming students who have been tentatively accepted or are being interviewed may apply before their official acceptance letter is received in mid-April.
 The training program spans two years, with most training activities in year two.
 A number of one-year fellowships for PhD trainees are available from the DS421 program, providing a full stipend ($32,000) plus tuition and fees in year two of the program.

 All PhD level trainees must have fellowship funding in the second year of the training program, either from independent fellowships (e.g. NSF, Graduate Research Fellowship (GRFP), Chancellor’s Fellowship), or from one of the DS421 fellowships.
 About half of our PhD students will have funding from our fellowships, and the other half will have funding from other sources.
 Students who receive an independent fellowship may not defer the fellowship and apply for DS421 funding to cover the deferral year.
 Students awarded a GRFP or other multi-year fellowship will not be eligible for the DS421 funding.
 You are encouraged to apply for DS421 funding and may not know the results of your other fellowship applications at the time you fill out the application.
 You will be asked about the other fellowships you have applied for on the application form.

 Master’s program students are expected to arrange funding from their program or independent resources.
 Conference travel funds, seed grant funding, and other activities will be available to all trainees.

 Incoming students must have already applied to a graduate program of their choice.
 Application to the DS421 program will be contingent on, and coordinated with, departmental admissions.
 Faculty who are considering graduate applications from qualified students are encouraged to direct students to this web site for information and applications.
 International students are eligible to join the program, but will not be eligible for our second year fellowships.
 Students from groups traditionally under-represented in science and engineering are especially encouraged to apply.